HPI Check – The Ultimate Guide

 Expect to pay around £5.99 for the cheapest reports which are actually useful, and from £8.99 to get additional information and guaranteed protection if the data turns out to be inaccurate.

 You can get a range of vehicle information directly from the DVLA.
 All you need is the car’s registration number or V5C number to start using it.
 But the DVLA doesn’t provide a HPI Check or full vehicle history report.

 The DVLA information is part of any car check, including HPI.
 But it doesn’t include referencing insurance companies, outstanding finance, cross-referencing the police database of stolen vehicles, or any motor trade organisations.
 It’s possible to check if a car is currently insured for free, but that’s done separately, via the Motor Insurance Database.

-Information the DVLA will provide includes when current tax expires, current MOT status and history, known recalls, and the specifications recorded on the vehicle log book (colour, engine size, year of manufacture and CO2 emissions).
+Information the DVLA will provide includes when current tax expires, current MOT status and history, known recalls, and the specifications recorded on the vehicle logbook (colour, engine size, year of manufacture and CO2 emissions).

-Do HPI do a check for trade?
+Is there a HPI check for trade?